vmware-tanzu/pinniped/proposals/1141_audit-logging/README.md

 2. Be easily parsable by log parsers, especially fluentbit
 3. Be expressed in UTC time
 4. Use at least millisecond precision
-5. Use the consistent JSON key name `time`
+5. Use the consistent JSON key name `timestamp`

 Golang's standard library's [interpretation](https://pkg.go.dev/time#pkg-constants) of RFC 3339 with nanosecond precision defines a timestamp format which meets the above goals.
 An example timestamp in this format, printed